 Benefits of the residential rehab programme

-The residential rehab program aims to minimise the relapse triggers, such as places, environment, surroundings, people, and different activities.
+The residential rehab programme aims to minimise the relapse triggers, such as places, environment, surroundings, people, and different activities.
 The goal is to offer undivided attention to mindfulness, positivity, healthy habits, exercise, self-care, and meditation.

 Residential rehab treatment process